Find a Resource

 Who leads the Mentor-Connect project?

-The Principal Investigator for the Mentor-Connect project is Elaine Craft.
-Co-PIs are Ellen Hause, Dennis Faber, Emery DeWitt, and Rick Roberts.
-Osa Brand serves as Senior Personnel for the Mentor-Connect project.
+The Principal Investigator for the Mentor-Connect project is Pamela Silvers.
+Co-PIs are Elaine Craft and Emery DeWitt.
+Osa Brand, Louis McIntyre and Mel Cossette serve as Senior Personnel for the Mentor-Connect project.
 Mentor-Connect Mentors are integral to the work of the project and serve as project advisors.